vitabaks/docs/docs/management/upgrades.md

 # Upgrades

-This section guides you through the process of performing minor and major upgrades for your PostgreSQL cluster.
+This section guides you through the process of performing minor and major upgrades for your PostgreSQL Cluster.

 ## Minor Upgrade